Serve | Advocate | Care

 On December 27, 2020, the Coronavirus Response Relief Supplemental Appropriations Act (CRRSAA) bill that was passed into law and signed.
 The CRRSAA Act is a stimulus bill that provided $23 billion for higher education institutions and students.
 The HEERF model was established under the CARES Act, hence it is called HEERF II.

-Rocky Mountain University of Health Professions (RMUoHP) was given an allocation of $309,036, pursuant to Section 314 (a)(4).
+Rocky Mountain University of Health Professions (RMU) was given an allocation of $309,036, pursuant to Section 314 (a)(4).
 The CRRSAA requires that proprietary institutions receiving the funds under this section must use all their grant endowments to provide financial aid to students, prioritizing students who may be experiencing financial hardships of exceptional need due to the coronavirus pandemic.
 This grant may be used to ease students’ financial burdens related to tuition, food, housing, healthcare, mental health needs, and/or childcare.

 The American Rescue Plan Act (ARP) of 2021 (or HEERF III):